transport-nantes/tn_web/README.md

+# Project description

 This repository contains the Transport Nantes website code.
+We aim to promote a better, safer, more reliable mobility in France.

 This program is distributed under the GNU GPL v3 licence.
 See the file LICENCE for its text.

-# Project description

-(to come)

 # Table of contents
 - [1.
 How to install](#how-to-install)